guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 to several minutes.
 You can view the run status as it progresses in the console.

-You can also view run status from Guild View, TensorBoard, or Guild Compare.
-When viewing progress from Guild Compare, remember to press ``r`` to refresh the display.
+You can also view the run status from Guild View and TensorBoard, which will both reflect the latest information.

-Guild automatically synchronizes run status with remote jobs.
-This includes downloading generated files such as TensorFlow event logs and saved models.
+As the Cloud ML job progresses, Guild automatically synchronizes with it.
+This includes downloading generated files such as TensorFlow event logs and saved models as well as updating run status.

 !!! note
     If Guild becomes disconnected from a remote job --- for example, you terminate the command by typing `CTRL-c` or lose network connectivity --- the job will continue to run in Cloud ML.
-You can synchornize run status by running ``guild sync``.
+You can synchornize with the job by running ``guild sync``.
 If you'd like to reconnect to a running job, run ``guild sync --watch``.
 For more information, see the [](cmd:sync) command.

-Once TensorFlow is started in Cloud ML, the model should train in roughly the same time as it trained locally (within a few minutes).

 When the run has finished, view the list of runs: